-Four-year students in the College of Agriculture, with a major interest in a semitechnical agricultural engineering program, may elect a varied sequence of courses that will prepare them for opportunities with many of the industries, organizations, and agencies serving agriculture or, for farming enterprises which increasingly require understanding and application of engineering principles.
+Four-year students in the College of Agriculture, with a major interest in a semi-technical agricultural engineering program, may elect a varied sequence of courses that will prepare them for opportunities with many of the industries, organizations, and agencies serving agriculture or for farming enterprises which increasingly require understanding and application of engineering principles.
 A suggested sequence of courses may be obtained directly from the department.

-Students interested in a professional career in Agricultural Engineering for research, teaching, extension, design, product development, and manufacturing must take a prescribed sequence of courses that leads to a Bachelor of Agricultural Engineering degree granted by the College of Engineering.
-The detailed curriculum may be found in the College of Engineering Announcement.
+Students interested in a professional career in agricultural engineering for research, teaching, extension, design, product development, and manufacturing must take a prescribed sequence of courses that leads to a Bachelor of Agricultural Engineering degree granted by the College of Engineering.
+The detailed curriculum may be found in the Announcement of the College of Engineering.

-1. FARM MECHANICS.
+1. Farm Mechanics.
 Fall or spring term.
 Credit three hours.
 Lectures, T Th 10.
-Computing period, F 12.
+Recitation period, F 12.
 Riley-Robb 125.
 Laboratory, M T W Th or F 2-4:30.
 Riley-Robb 160.
+Fall term, Assistant Professor Rehkugler.
+Spring term, Assistant Professor Ludington.